mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 The `mmmon` module has been removed as the `mariadbmon` monitor largely does what it used to do.

+## Deprecated Features

+### `dbfwfilter`

+The database firewall filter has been deprecated and it will be removed in a future version of MaxScale.

+We advise against using it.

+### `masking`

+The masking filter has been deprecated and it will be removed in a future version of MaxScale.

+We advise against using it.

 ## New Features

 ### Servers can be drained